mashirui521/udacity-data-algo-project-3/explanation.md

 ## Time and Space Complexity
 **Time complexity**

-Inserting and finding a path by performing a traversal through the tree, the time complexity is O(n), depending on the depth of the given path.
+The `insert` and `find` methods in the `RouteTrie` are using a loop over the path parts, which is separated by `/`.
+The time complexity is O(n), depending on the number of parts.

 **Space complexity**

-The space complexity is O(n * m) depending on the number of paths (`n`) saving in the tree and the path depth `m`
+The space complexity of inserting and finding path in `RouteTrie`is O(n * m) depending on the number of paths (`n`) and the number of parts `m` from the given path.
+The worst case would be having `n` paths in the `RouteTrie`, but they don't have any common parts.